 The Undertaking is exposed to operational risk consistent with other financial institutions, including the impact of changes in the regulatory and legal environments, the dependency on multiple internal and external operators (for investment activities as an example) and complex modelling for financial reporting and solvency reporting.
-Operational risks are primarily mitigated through functional controls, which are integral elements of the Undertaking's Risk Framework, independently validated by Risk, Compliance (where applicable) and by both Internal and external Audit functions.
+Operational risks are primarily mitigated through functional controls, which are integral elements of the Undertaking's Risk Framework, independently validated by Risk, Compliance (where applicable) and by both Internal and External Audit functions.

-The Undertaking is also exposed to emerging risks.
-The Undertaking currently considers geopolitical risk related to the conflict in Ukraine, changing claims patterns resulting from COVID-19, economic uncertainty related to a high inflationary environment, disruptive technology (including transformative technology for insurance distribution (InsurTech) and cybersecurity issues) and regulatory change (noting the large volume of change in the pipeline) as key emerging risks.
+The Undertaking is also exposed to emerging and evolving risks.
+The Undertaking currently considers geopolitical risk related to the conflict in Ukraine, economic uncertainty related to a high inflationary environment, changing customer and partner expectations, disruptive technology (including transformative technology for insurance distribution (InsurTech) and cybersecurity issues) and regulatory change (noting the large volume of change in the pipeline) as key emerging risks.

-In addition to the risks outlined above, the Undertaking is also exposed to the risks posed by climate change.
+In addition to the risks outlined above, the Undertaking is also exposed to the risks posed by sustainability and more specifically climate change.
 Climate risk is unique as a category of risk in that it can impact the Undertaking and its business model across a variety of the traditional risk categories.
 In addition, climate risk can impact the Undertaking differently across the short, medium and long term.
-Recent regulatory papers formalise regulator's views on how the management of climate risks should be approached.
+Increasing regulatory focus from an Environment, Social and Governance (ESG) perspective has looked to inform firms on how the management of climate risks should be approached.
 They set out a framework for how firms should consider climate risk including a number of requirements spanning governance, risk management, scenario analysis and disclosure.
-One of the first steps in this process was to appoint a senior manager with responsibility and ownership for climate risk.
-The Undertaking's Chief Product Officer was appointed to this role in October 2021.
 The Undertaking continues to develop its capabilities to manage climate risk in line with emerging and evolving methods, tools and available data.

-As above, a key risk also remains around the potential for regulatory divergence between the UK and EU following the UK's departure from the EU.
+In addition, a key risk also remains around the potential for regulatory divergence between the UK and EU following the UK's departure from the EU.